samiux/samiux.github.io/casaos_pi-hole_unbound.md

 - [DNS-Blocklists: For a better internet - keep the internet clean!](https://github.com/hagezi/dns-blocklists)

-You can update the lists every day by using cronjob by using the following command :
+You can update the lists every day by using cronjob using the following command :

 ```
 sudo docker exec big-bear-pihole-unbound pihole -g